On Maximum Differential Coloring of Planar Graphs: Upper Bounds for Regular Caterpillars and Spiders

-\begin{proof} For the sake of contradiction, let $ i \in [N_e + 1, N_e + p + 1]$ be the label of the center vertex and consider the labels that can be assigned to the $p$ vertices of level $1$.
-To achieve a differential coloring of value $c^*$, the labels of the level $1$ vertices can either lie in the interval $L = [1, i- (N_e+2)]$ or in the interval $H= [N_e + 2 +i, n]$.
-Consider three cases for values of $i$.
+\begin{proof} \begin{lemma} The center vertex label is not in the interval $[N_{e} + 1, N_{e} + p + 1]$. \end{lemma} \begin{proof} For the sake of contradiction, let $ i \in [N_e + 1, N_e + p + 1]$ be the label of the center vertex and consider the labels that can be assigned to the $p$ vertices of level $1$.
+To achieve a differential coloring of value $c^*$, the labels of the level-$1$ vertices can either lie in the interval $L = [1, i- (N_e+2)]$ or in the interval $H= [N_e + 2 +i, n]$.
+We consider three cases for the values of $i$. \begin{enumerate} \item[Case 1:] $ i \ne N_{e} + 1$ and $ i \ne N_{e} + p + 1$.
+Then, by Equations~\ref{eq:nspider} and \ref{eq:odd-even} the total number of labels in $L$ and $H$ is: